elevien/single-cell-size-data/README.md

 # Single Cell Size Data Explorer

-This repository contains a collections of public datasets with single-cell size measurements.
+This repository contains a collections of public datasets with single-cell size measurements from different organism with different measurement techniques.
-It also links to interactive companion notebooks for visualizing them.

-**This is a work in progress** and I welcome contributions including datasets, improvements to the organization and/or visualization analysis tools.
+**This is a work in progress**.
+We welcome contributions including datasets, improvements to the organization and/or visualization analysis tools.
 Please feel free to put in a pull request or open an issue if you are interested in helping.

 ## Universal format for size data